morganthomas/winning-arguments/winning-arguments.md

 What language we choose for our investigation is not an entirely neutral choice.
 When we give formal definitions of rules of inference for a formal language, the syntax of the language imposes constraints on the rules we can straightforwardly formulate.
 For example, in [second-order logic](https://en.wikipedia.org/wiki/Second-order_logic) we can easily express rules of inference that have no straightforward expression in first-order logic.

 The syntax of first-order logic is specially chosen to make the standard rules of logical inference easily expressible.
 First-order logic is as complex as necessary to define enough rules of logical inference to do all of mathematics, but not more complex than necessary to accomplish this.
+Therefore we can feel good about our choice of language for investigating rules of logical inference.

 TODO